streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

 ## View your app

-That's it — you're done!
+That's it&mdash;you're done!
 Your app now has a unique URL that you can share with others.
 Read more about how to [Share your app](/deploy/streamlit-community-cloud/share-your-app) with viewers.

 ### Unique subdomains